statsig-io/docs/docs/metrics/archiving-metrics.md

 Once you select Archive, Statsig will check if this metric is used in any feature gates, experiments, or other metrics.
 ![archive dependencies](https://user-images.githubusercontent.com/120431069/215640348-b210eb9e-5475-4853-869f-7a9f66375f0a.png)
-While feature gate or experiment dependencies will be shown as soft warnings (no action necessary), metric dependencies will require you to remove the dependency first, before proceeding with the archival.
-This is because archival of a metric stops its computation, and we don't want other dependent metric values impacted by this archival.
+While the inclusion of a metric in a feature gate or experiment will trigger a soft warning (no action necessary), if a metric which is requested to be archived is used as a part of a composite metric, you will need to delete or archive the composite metric first.

 Once you have no metric dependencies, you will start a 24-hour grace period during which you'll be able to undo the archival.
 In the Metrics Detail View page, you will see a new banner appear at the top of the page, indicating the start of the grace period.